fallen-icarus/cardano-swaps/GettingStarted.md

   --price-denominator 2 \
   --out-file oneWaySwapDatum.json
 ```

+**The price is always Ask/Offer.** In the above example, the swap wants 1 ADA per 2 native token
+taken (a different native token than before).
+The `--tx-hash` and `--output-index` flags are only
+needed when executing a swap; you can leave them out here.

 ##### Building the transaction
 To see how to build the transaction using a local node, refer